-The screening of scatterometer data involves the conversion of the backscatter measurements acquired by the instrument (triplets for ERS and ASCAT and quadruplets for NSCAT and QuikSCAT) into ambiguous u and v wind components that will actually be assimilated into the IFS (see Section 5.7.5).
+The screening of scatterometer data involves the conversion of the backscatter measurements acquired by the instrument (triplets for ERS and ASCAT and quadruplets for NSCAT and QuikSCAT) into ambiguous u and v wind components that will actually be assimilated into the IFS (see Section 5.8.4).
 The (empirical) relation between wind and backscatter is described by a geophysical model function (GMF).
 Although in principle inverted wind components are provided as a level 2 product, at ECMWF the wind inversion is performed in house.
 In this way any drifts in backscatter levels can be corrected in a direct manner.

-Data from the AMI instrument on ERS-2 has been used from June 1996 (with an interruption from January 2001 till March 2004), data from the SeaWinds instrument on-board QuikSCAT was introduced in January 2002, and data from ASCAT on MetOp in June 200.
-Data from NSCAT has never been used in an operational setup, although offline assimilation experiments have been performed.
+Data from the AMI instrument on ERS-2 have been used from June 1996 (with an interruption from January 2001 till March 2004), data from the SeaWinds instrument on-board QuikSCAT was used from January 2002 until November 2009 (when QuikSCAT failed), and data from ASCAT on MetOp have been assimilated from June 2007 onwards.
+Data from NSCAT have never been used in an operational setup, although offline assimilation experiments have been performed.